 - A. Supervision, deliverables and Final Evaluation.
 PBHL 7560 is graded Pass/Fail.
 All materials must be submitted to your advisor and the Practice Coordinator.
 The submissions will consist of: - 1.
 Field placement report.
-The week before the final day of class, students will submit an electronic copy of their comprehensive report of the Field placement to the Practice Coordinator and their academic advisor (see CPH Website).
+Due the final day of class by 5pm. students will submit an electronic copy of their comprehensive report of the Field placement to the Practice Coordinator and their academic advisor (see CPH Website for template).
 At a minimum, the report must address how the student achieved the learning objectives and what is the public health relevance of the Field placement work.
-Report should include the following: - Cover page (student name, site name, date, course number) - Site description (physical location and employees) - Project Description - Competencies/Learning Objectives to be accomplished and rationale of how they were achieved - Reflection on lessons learned, public health implications of the projects completed by the student, any other important information related to the public's health. - Evaluations by the site supervisor.
-The student will provide the midterm and final evaluation form link to the site supervisor for completion. - B. Policy for students who fail their Field placement.
+Report should include the following: - Cover page (student name, site name, date, course number) - Site description (physical location and employees)

+- Project Description - Competencies/Learning Objectives to be accomplished and rationale of how they were achieved - Reflection on lessons learned, public health implications of the projects completed by the student, any other important information related to the public's health. - Evaluations by the site supervisor.
+The student will provide the midterm and final evaluation form link to the site supervisor for completion.
+Due Mid-point - Time sheet: Each student will record their time spent at the site (see field placement page on CPH website for template).
+This log should have site supervisor and student signatures - B. Policy for students who fail their Field placement.
 A student who fails the Field placement may have one more opportunity to do another Field placement.
 If the problem for failing the Field placement is serious, it may be a cause for dismissal from the program.
 The student who fails the Field placement will meet with their departmental advisor and with the MPH Field placement Coordinator to discuss the causes of the failure and develop a plan of action.
 The plan of action may include taking additional courses, taking a semester off, completing the Field placement in a different site, etc.